Communist-Tied Valerie Jarrett Behind Efforts to Derail Hillary in 2016?

 We know from the findings of conservative watchdog Judicial Watch and from the research of Paul Kengor, President Obama’s closest advisor, Valerie Jarrett, is as tied to the Communist Party as Barack Obama is.

 Jarrett’s father, mother, grandfather and father-in-law had “extensive ties to Communist associations and individuals”.
-Jarrett’s father-in-law Vernon Jarrett was a close associate of Obama’s mentor.
-His Communist grandfather’s friend Franklin Marshall Davis.
-Both Davis and Jarrett were on the FBI list for immediate arrest as a Communist sabateur in the event of a conflict with the Soviet Union.
+Jarrett’s father-in-law Vernon Jarrett was a close associate of Obama’s mentor who was also his Communist grandfather’s friend — Franklin Marshall Davis.
+Both Davis and Jarrett were on the FBI list for immediate arrest as Communist sabateurs in the event of a conflict with the Soviet Union.

 Valerie’s father, Dr. James Bowman, worked closely with a paid Soviet agent named Alfred Stern, who fled the country after being charged with espionage.
 Valerie’s maternal grandfather and her father-in-law, Vernon Jarrett, were also closely tied to Stern.